DeclarativeHub/Bond/Documentation/Migration.md

 `OrderedCollectionChangeset` as well as `Swift.Array` now conform to `SectionedDataSourceChangesetConvertible` which works in combination with `SectionedDataSourceProtocol` to make signals or properties of those types bindable to collection or table views.

+You can now also bind observable dictionaries or sets to table or collection views by applying `sortedCollection()` operator on them to convert them into an ordered collection.

 ### Custom Binder Data Sources

 Bond 7 makes it easier to provide custom binder data sources.
 Check out [custom data sources documentation](DataSourceSignals.md#advanced-bindings-custom-binder-data-sources).